lshpaner/kfre/source/usage_guide.rst

     :returns:  ``float``: The risk of developing CKD within the specified timeframe, as a decimal.
 Multiply by 100 to convert to a percentage.

-**Description**

-The ``kfre_person`` function allows for detailed, personalized risk assessments based on a range of clinical parameters.
-Depending on the completeness of the data provided, the function can apply a basic 4-variable model or more comprehensive models incorporating additional risk factors like diabetes, hypertension, and various biochemical markers.

-The function is designed for ease of use in clinical settings or research, providing immediate risk estimations that are crucial for patient management or further analysis.

 **Example Usage**

 .. code-block:: python